-A. The College recognizes the need for faculty to remain current in their field.
+- A. The College and union recognize that the improvement of instructional programs and teaching methods take adequate time and concentrated effort.
+The College recognizes the need for faculty to remain current in their field.
 The College will make every effort to provide appropriate funding and release time so faculty may take part in professional development activities and agrees to support attendance at educational meetings, seminars, conferences, workshops, etc., as part of approved faculty professional development plans and as funds allow.
 Availability of funds to support professional development activities is not implied, nor guaranteed.

-- B. The College agrees to reimburse the employee for tuition for approved teacher training courses offered by other institutions of higher education.
+Each fiscal year, a pool of up to \$36,000 will be available for faculty members for professional development related expenses.
+These funds will be distributed through a mini-grant process that will be approved by the Vice President of Instruction. - B. The College agrees to reimburse the employee for tuition for approved teacher training courses offered by other institutions of higher education.
 Approval must be obtained from the Dean prior to enrolling in the course and reimbursement will be authorized only upon successful completion (grade of 2.0 or 'C', or 'P' for pass/fail course).
 If Renton Technical College offers the class and the employee elects to take it at another institution, the College will only reimburse up to the amount of the Renton Technical College class tuition.
 With the approval of the Vice President for Administration and Finance and their supervisor, instructors may enroll in any class offered by the College (subject to space availability) and the College agrees to waive tuition. - C. The College recognizes the value of participation in professional organizations.
-The College agrees to pay for or reimburse full-time employees up to two hundred fifty dollars (\$250.00) annually for each membership in supervisor approved, program-related organizations.
-A membership that exceeds \$250.00 will require approval of the Vice President of Instruction or designee. - D. As faculty are required to maintain credentials for instruction, payment of costs associated with obtaining or maintaining a professional license or certification shall be administered consistent with state Office of Financial Management criteria, as follows:
+The College agrees to pay for or reimburse full-time employees up to two-five hundred fifty-dollars (\$250500.00) annually for each membership in supervisor approved, program-related organizations.
+A membership that exceeds \$250500.00 will require approval of the Vice President of Instruction or designee. - D. As faculty are required to maintain credentials for instruction, payment of costs associated with obtaining or maintaining a professional license or certification shall be administered consistent with state Office of Financial Management criteria. as follows: